 Summary : Welcome to the ice factory!
 Thanks to vast ice shelves that calve monstrous tabular icebergs, waters rich in krill and otherworldly landscapes, the Weddell Sea is one of Antarctica's most unique regions.
 This brand-new expedition ship is ice-strengthened to take you comfortably between the Weddell Sea and the Antarctic Peninsula's west coast for the best of both worlds!
 Witness vast tabular icebergs pass by in Antarctic Sound.
 Retrace some of Shackleton's and Nordenskoljd's route.
 Visit fascinating fossil fields with an on board paleontologist.
 Capture Antarctic light with an onboard polar photography guide.
 Delight in the abundance of Antarctic wildlife: Adelie, gentoo and chinstrap penguins, hunting orcas, feeding humpbacks, and minkes too!

-Activities : Birding, Hiking, Kayaking, Photography, Triple/Quad Cabins, Antarctica Air-Cruise
+Activities : Birding, Hiking, Kayaking, Snorkeling, Triple/Quad Cabins, Antarctica Air-Cruise

 Arrive in Punta Arenas, where you will be met by a representative of Aurora Expeditions and transferred to your downtown hotel.
 Overlooking the Straits of Magellan, the city sits astride one of the world’s most historic trade routes.
 Today, Punta Arenas reflects a great mix of cultures, from English sheep ranchers to Portuguese sailors, and it remains an utterly fascinating testament to Chile’s rich history.